rrousselGit/provider/README.md

 ### StatefulProvider

-A [Provider] that can also create and dispose an object.
+A provider that can also create and dispose an object.

-It is usually used to avoid making a [StatefulWidget] for something trivial, such as instanciating a BLoC.
+It is usually used to avoid making a `StatefulWidget` for something trivial, such as instanciating a BLoC.

-[StatefulBuilder] is the equivalent of a [State.initState] combined with [State.dispose].
+`StatefulBuilder` is the equivalent of a `State.initState` combined with `State.dispose`.
-As such, [valueBuilder] is called only once and is unable to use [InheritedWidget]; which makes it impossible to update the created value.
+As such, `valueBuilder` is called only once and is unable to use `InheritedWidget`; which makes it impossible to update the created value.

-If this is too limiting, consider instead [HookProvider], which offer a much more advanced control over the created value.
+If this is too limiting, consider instead `HookProvider`, which offer a much more advanced control over the created value.

-The following example instanciate a `Model` once, and dispose it when [StatefulProvider] is removed from the tree.
+The following example instanciate a `Model` once, and dispose it when `StatefulProvider` is removed from the tree.

 ```dart
 class Model {